Soloveitchik rabbinic dynasty

 Men learning in the Brisk Yeshiva in Jerusalem of Rabbi Avrohom Yehoshua Soloveitchik.

 The Soloveitchik dynasty of rabbinic scholars and their students originated the Brisker method of Talmudic study, which is embraced by their followers in the Brisk yeshivas.
 It is so called because of the Soloveitchiks' origin in the town of Brisk, or Brest-Litovsk, located in what is now Belarus.
 Many of the first Soloveitchik rabbis were the official rabbis of Brisk, and each in turn was known as "the Brisker Rov".
-Today, Brisk refers to several yeshivas in Israel and the United States founded by members of the Soloveitchik family, including the yeshivas of R’ Avraham Yehoshua Soloveitchik and the late R’ Dovid Soloveitchik, among others.
+Today, Brisk refers to several yeshivas in Israel and the United States founded by members of the Soloveitchik family, including the yeshivas of Avraham Yehoshua Soloveitchik and Dovid Soloveitchik.
+Brisk has been described as the "'Harvard' of the Haredim."

 The Soloveitchik dynasty

-The Soloveitchik family includes many significant rabbinical forebears, such as Simcha Rappaport and Chaim of Volozhin, famed Talmudist and founder of the Volozhin yeshiva.
-Chaim of Volozhin was a student of the Vilna Gaon.

-The Soloveitchik dynasty began with Rabbi Yosef Dov Soloveitchik known as the Beis HaLevi.
-More significantly, the "Brisker style" described below can already be found to some degree in the Beis HaLevi's works, which is not the case for earlier ancestors.

-All members of the Soloveitchik family are descended from the Tribe of Levi and thus sometimes go by the descriptor HaLevi.
-The surname "Soloveitchik" comes from the word for nightingale in Slavic languages; it was chosen by the family because the primary duty of the Levites in the Temple in Jerusalem was singing.

 The Beis HaLevi

-Rabbi Yosef Dov Soloveitchik (1820–1892) served as rabbi of Brisk for much of his life.
-His works on the Mishneh Torah and first five books of the Hebrew Bible which he authored were titled Beis HaLevi (Hebrew for "House of the Levites").
+The Soloveitchik dynasty began with Rabbi Yosef Dov Soloveitchik, known as the Beis HaLevi (1820–1892), who served as rabbi of Brisk for much of his life and pioneered aspects of what would become known as the Brisker method of Talmud study.
+His works on the Mishneh Torah and first five books of the Torah which he authored were titled Beis HaLevi (Hebrew for "House of the Levites").
 Many people therefore refer to him simply as the Beis HaLevi, which also avoids the confusion with two of his prominent great-grandsons who shared the same full name: (1) Rabbi Moshe Soloveichik's son, Rabbi Joseph Soloveitchik (1903–1993) who moved to the United States; and (2) Rabbi Yitzchak Zev Soloveitchik's son, Rabbi Berel Soloveitchik, who lived in Israel.

 Soloveitchik succeeded Rabbi Yehoshua Leib Diskin as rabbi of Brisk when the latter moved to Jerusalem in 1876.
 He had previously served as the rabbi of Slutzk, and before that, on the faculty of the Volozhin yeshiva.